From an early age, James Kennedy had a love for building.

 He remembers riding around residential construction job sites in Chesterfield, VA, when he was a boy, watching the way his grandfather, a builder, carried himself and talked with people.
 His grandfather was his idol, and the reason James pursued a career in construction when he got older.

 James opted to attend Appalachian State University because of its construction management program, as well as the success of the football program and the opportunity for outdoor activities like snowboarding.
-He also held minors in Business and Planning, and graduated in May of 2013.
+He also held minors in Business and Planning and graduated in May 2013.

 Just prior to graduating, he met the team at Eastwood Homes when we came to speak with the Student Builders Association there.
-His involvement in the organization provided him a foot in the front door to his passion of residential homebuilding and he became one of the few graduating seniors with a job under his tool belt before he even walked across the stage to receive his diploma.
+His involvement in the organization provided him a foot in the front door to his passion for residential home building and he became one of the few graduating seniors with a job under his tool belt before he even received his diploma!

 He started with Eastwood in our Charlotte division as an Associate Builder in June of 2013.
 Today, he holds the rank of builder and also holds his General Contractor license.
 At Eastwood Homes, a “builder” manages all the trade vendors that work on the construction of a home.
 They also meet regularly with homeowners and our New Home Specialists to ensure a smooth building process.

 In our busiest season, James might manage the construction of nearly 30 homes at once!
 That means busy days for our builders, including James, who starts his day usually around 7:30 when he arrives on his job site to meet with trade vendors and review their schedules.
 Throughout the day, he’s checking in with those vendors to make sure everything is running smoothly.
-He’s also walking the homes he’s overseeing multiple times a day and meeting with homebuyers weekly to provide status updates and to give them walk-through orientations to their new homes.
+He’s also viewing the homes he’s overseeing multiple times a day and meets with home buyers weekly to provide status updates and to give them orientations to their new homes.